 Take a deep breath and heat up your solder iron.
 Note that a PS1 controller (sometimes) got 8 pins but we only use 7 here (1-6 & 8).
 For the rest I let the pictures (A, B, C) below talk for themselves:

 Now back to the topic of power consumption (remember my risk Power consumption?).
+To try out the power consumption of the parts, but mostly to stress test the PS1 PSU itself.
 I write my conclusions down bellow and some numbers for whomever will find it helpful:

 I bought myself an EU socket watt measurement tool, and a USB Volt/Ampere meter named “Charger Doctor“.
 And with internal 5.15 V, (down-steped from PSU voltage output 7,56 V, but should have been be 7,4 V according to Retroconsoles.fandom.com) from my PSU (being an EU plug running on 234-237 W), it show me these results:

 The MiSTer (DE10-Nano with 128 RAM) with that PS1 PSU (with attached LM2596), use around 8,60 W (idle), 9,15 W (max) during startup, without any USB devices plugged in.
 With a USB adapter (micro to USB-A) adds 0,16 W (total 8,76 W).
 Adding (to the adapter) a non-powered 2 ports USB-hub lower the Watts to a total of 8,52 W. If I continue to add my blue PS1/PS2-hub (2 ports) to the USB-hub, it will use a total of 9,39 W (idle).
 Adding one PS controller (SCPH-1200) adds 0,03W and adding another (SCPH-10010), adds 0,44 W to the equation.
 Only one SCPH-1080 controller connected adds around 0,18 W. Note that I have not plugged in the HDMI nor started anything from the start menu during this test.